 Meet the Social Media Team

-Coty (cs) has been at Jefferson National Expansion Memorial for the last ten years.
+Coty (cs) has been at Jefferson National Expansion Memorial for 14 years.
 He has worked as a Park Guard, Park Dispatcher, and as a Law Enforcement Officer here at the Arch and Old Courthouse.
-Having an affinity for all things social media, Coty felt compelled to be part of the social media team and as a member of the Law Enforcement Division; he felt his unique view of the park could help round out this very talented and diverse group.
+Having an affinity for all things social media, Coty felt compelled to be part of the social media team and as a member of the Law Enforcement Division;he felt his unique view of the park could help round out this very talented and diverse group.

 Melissa (mlrc) is a Park Guide, and it shows.
 With an outgoing and friendly personality interaction with visitors is fun and (hopefully) exciting.
 Being part of the social media team just seems like a natural extension of her Park Guide status as yet another way to connect with visitors.
 Melissa is new to St. Louis, originally from Colorado; she spends a lot of her free time trying to get familiar with the city and the different opportunities it offers.
 So far she has discovered: PI, Pappy's, Central West End, the Delmar Loop, Saint Louis Bread Co. (known to everyone else in the world as PANERA), Hardee's (which is Carl's JR to people from the West), and of Course the St. Louis Blues Hockey team!!
 (It's not baseball season yet, but surely she can be persuaded to be a Cardinals fan over a Rockies fan.)

-Michelle (mm) has worked for the NPS-JNEM for 10 years.
-She began in the student STEP program while in college and is now the lead gardener and park arborist.
+Michelle (mp) has worked for the National Park Service for 15 years.
+She began in the student STEP program while in college and is currently the Grounds supervisor and Park Arborist.
+She is also part of a NPS group of Arborists called the AIR team (Arborist Incident Response) that travel to other parks to assist with technical tree work.
 Her passion for trees and the outdoors is often reflected in her photographs.
 Working in an urban oasis allows her to view its many blessings as well as adversities.
-She cares very deeply for the landscape and all the wildlife that visit and is 100% committed in the mission to preserve and protect for future generations.
+She cares very deeply for the landscape and all the wildlife that visits and is 100% committed in the mission to preserve and protect for future generations, which includes the bees too.
+She spends her free time hiking, gardening, kayaking, studying martial arts, and discovering as many National Parks as possible.

 Ross (rw) has fifteen years' experience in Jefferson National Expansion Memorial's Media Services Department, serving as a photographer, videographer and motion picture projectionist.
 Prior to his NPS position, he worked in television and radio in Florida and Illinois.
 If you haven't seen him at the Arch, chances are you've probably heard him - his is the voice instructing you to empty your pockets into the plastic containers when you first enter the facility.
 Ross hopes to offer some behind-the-scenes glimpses of life at the Arch, and is looking forward to working with Sue in producing some Ranger Minutes for social media.
 He enjoys reading, bicycling and traveling with his wife.
 He is also a passionate sports fan, pledging his undying support to the Blues, Rams...and the Cubs.